BUTTONWOOD PROPERTY MANAGEMENT’S COMMITMENT TO PRIVACY:

 If there is a problem, We may ask you to put Your request in writing or e-mail.
 If We cannot give You access, We will tell You within 21 business days if at all possible and tell You the reason, as best We can, as to Why we cannot give You access.

 UPDATING YOUR PERSONAL INFORMATION:

-It is important that the information We have is accurate and up-to-date.
-We will not routinely update Your personal information, unless such a process is necessary.
-If any of Your private information changes during the course of the residency, please inform Us so that We are able to make any necessary changes.
+It is vital that the information You Provide Us is accurate and up-to-date.
+We will not routinely update Your personal information, unless necessary.
+If any of Your private information changes in the duration of the residency, please inform Us to make any necessary changes.

 If You believe that any of the information that We have collected about You is inaccurate or incomplete, You have the right to ask for it to be corrected.

 We may ask You to provide documentation to prove that Our files are wrong.
 Where We agree that We made a mistake, We will make the correction and notify anyone to whom We sent this information to.
 If We do not agree that We have made a mistake, We will still agree to include a brief statement from You on the point in Our file and We will forward that statement to anyone else who received the earlier information.

 If You are not satisfied with Our response, Office of the Privacy Commissioner of Canada can be reached at:

 The following information is provided by BPM to enable You to be fully informed of Our Policy.
 BPM reserves the rights to amend, modify and/or replace all or part of this web-site and the information and materials contained on it, as well as this Policy.
 Please check this Policy periodically for changes or modifications.
 It is Your responsibility to review this Policy regularly and You are deemed to be aware of such changes or amendments.